 - 28. A student registered on a BA or BSc programme who has completed the first year of the programme and who has passed examinations in courses to the value of at least three course units will be eligible to progress to the second year.
-Course LSE100 does not count towards the progression requirement for individual programmes.
-The School may consider an application to progress to the second year of the degree from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat the first year of the programme as appropriate. - 29.
+The School may consider an application to progress to the second year of the degree from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat the first year of the programme as appropriate.
+All undergraduates are awarded a mark for the compulsory additional course, LSE100, which is represented on their transcript but does not count towards progression requirements or their final degree classification.
+The regulations regarding examinations for LSE100 are published separately to students as course-specific guidance. - 29.
 A student registered on an LLB programme will be eligible to progress to the second year of study in that programme if he/she has completed the first year of the programme and has passed the examinations for all courses either at the first sitting or at resit.
 The School may consider an application to progress to the second year of the degree from a student who has not met this requirement and at its discretion the School may allow such a student to repeat the first year of the programme. - 30.
 A student registered on a BA or BSc programme who has completed the second year of the programme and who has passed examinations in courses to the value of at least seven course units will be eligible to progress to the final year.
 The School may consider an application to progress to the final year from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat the second year of the programme as appropriate. - 31.
-A student registered on an LLB programme will be eligible to progress to the third year of the programme if he/she has completed the second year of the programme and - 31.1 has passed or had failure condoned in all examinations required to complete the year successfully, either at first sitting or at resit; or - at the discretion of the School has been permitted to resit any failed paper concurrently with the papers of the third year. - 32.
+A student registered on an LLB programme will be eligible to progress to the third year of the programme if he/she has completed the second year of the programme and - 31.1 has passed or had failure condoned in all examinations required to complete the year successfully, either at first sitting or at resit; or - 31.2 at the discretion of the School has been permitted to resit any failed paper concurrently with the papers of the third year. - 32.
 A student registered on a programme normally completed in four years will be eligible to proceed to the fourth year of the programme if he/she has completed the second year of the programme and has passed all examinations required in that year and has passed any assessment required by the programme regulations in the third year.
 Nevertheless where a student has failed the assessment for the third year in circumstances certified by the examining university and regarded by the School as equivalent to those which would have entitled him/her to the offer of an Aegrotat degree of the University of London he/she may be permitted to enter the final year of the programme.